Speech-Interaction-Technology-Aalto-U/sndls/README.md

 - `yyyy-zzzz` indicates the development start year and the current

 # Tutorial
+This quick tutorial is structured into multiple sections, each focusing on a fundamental aspect of `sndls` and its core functionalities.

 ## Quickstart
 To inspect the audio data in a certain folder, run:
 ```bash